 This post is not sponsored but contains some affiliate links

 Before my own platform, I started blogging back in 2004 on Xanga O_O.
 I had no clue I was even blogging at the time.
 I had a few friends on the platform and guess it was the “cool thing” to do as an 18-year old.
-Fast forward to almost 10 years later, I decided to document my natural hair journey and travels on blogspot, migrated to WordPress and completely change my blog to be more my lifestyle focused, sharing tips on travel, blogging, beauty and Caribbean culture.
+Fast forward to almost 10 years later, I decided to document my natural hair journey and travels on blogspot, migrated to WordPress and completely change my blog to be more about my lifestyle.
 As easy and carefree as some make it seem, blogging is work and can be the main source of income depending on the direction you take it.
 If you’re new to the blogging business and thinking about expanding your platform, here are five ways you can get paid as a blogger.

 The easiest way to start monetizing your blog (or vlog if you’re on YouTube) is by placing ads.
 So it doesn’t interfere with the user experience, it is usually suggested that 2-3 ads are placed on your page if you’re going that route.
 Popular ad networks you can sign up for are:

 There are tons more, you can look more online as you do your research to see which one best fits your niche.
 For Google Adsense, you can use it for your website or Youtube Channel.